KENNYSOFT/u4pak-OverHit/README.md

 use another encoding by passing `--encoding=iso-8859-1` or similar.

 If you get an error message about an illegal file magic try to pass `--ignore-magic`.
-If you get an error message about the archive version being 0 try to pass `--force-version=1` (or a higher number).
+If you get an error message about the archive version not being 4 try to pass `--force-version=4`.

 File Format
 -----------